Loading New Records from Autoincrement Table

 Mapping editor

-To quickly map it to the LastMaxId package parameter, click Variables in the top right corner of Mapping Editor and then click @LastMaxId.
+To quickly map it to the LastMaxId integration parameter, click Variables in the top right corner of Mapping Editor and then click @LastMaxId.
 This adds the variable name to the Value box.

 Mapping editor